Utah Admin. Code R315-261-4 - Exclusions

 shall manage the hazardous secondary material in a manner that is at least as

-protective as that employed for analogous raw material and shall be contained.
+protective as that used for analogous raw material and shall be contained.
+An

-An "analogous raw material" is a raw material for which a hazardous secondary
+"analogous raw material" is a raw material that a hazardous secondary material

-material is a substitute and serves the function and has similar physical and
+is a substitute for and serves the function and has similar physical and

 chemical properties as the hazardous secondary material.